 Restored: Ripe (1896); Walberton (1903); West Firle (1884)

 Edward Cresy (1792-1858) was the son of a Kentish master-carpenter.
 After training as an architect in London under James Parkinson, who laid out the Portman Estate, he worked for two years for George Smith, another successful designer of estates.
 In order to improve his understanding of ancient architecture he toured the country on foot and with two companions travelled extensively in southern Europe.
-With one companion, G L Taylor, he wrote several successful volumes on Italian architecture.
+With one of his companions, G L Taylor, he wrote several successful volumes on Italian architecture.
 He then went into practice as an architect, but produced relatively little, possibly because he refused on principle to take part in competitions.
-In England most of his work is to be found in his native part of Kent, around Dartford.
-The tomb in the Fitzalan Chapel at Arundel, the reason for his presence here, appears to be his only one and the circumstances of its commissioning are not known.
+In England much of his work is to be found in his native part of Kent, around Dartford.
+The tomb in the Fitzalan Chapel at Arundel, the reason for his presence here, appears to be the only one he designed and the circumstances of its commissioning are not known.
 Remarkably, he reverted to the particular skills learned in the early part of his career, when during the early 1830s he acquired and at least partly developed a site in Paris on the lines of a London square.
 In his later years, he was active mainly as a civil engineer.

 Lit: D Burfield: Edward Cresy 1792-1858, Architect and Civil Engineer, Donington, 2003; DNB; BAL Biog file; Obits: The Builder 16 p793 and 17 p166